MusicPlayerDaemon/MPD/doc/user.rst

 Each plugin usually needs a codec library, which you also need to install.
 Check the :doc:`plugins` for details about required libraries

-For example, the following installs a fairly complete list of build dependencies on Debian Buster:
+For example, the following installs a fairly complete list of build dependencies on Debian Bullseye:

 .. code-block:: none

     apt install meson g++ \
       libfmt-dev \
-      libpcre3-dev \
+      libpcre2-dev \
       libmad0-dev libmpg123-dev libid3tag0-dev \
       libflac-dev libvorbis-dev libopus-dev libogg-dev \
       libadplug-dev libaudiofile-dev libsndfile1-dev libfaad-dev \